Political baggage and state insecurity at Ben Gurion airport

 For those who are not convinced that this is a part of ethnic or racial profiling, consider the fact that when I travel to or from Israel with my European wife and/or blond son, I am not exposed to this level of scrutiny.

 But in terms of intrusiveness, my return from London several days later was possibly the worst since I first started living in Jerusalem in 2011, though the wait was far longer on my first visit in 2007.
-After tapping at her and whispering into her phone, the passport control officer told me I had to wait.
+After tapping at her computer and whispering into her phone, the passport control officer told me I had to wait.

 Though I have become familiar with this drill, and I usually bear through it in silence, I informed her politely that the visa in my passport had already come with a security clearance.
 She too told me that she was just doing her job.